tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_postman.md

 path1: /likeadeveloper.html
 ---

-When you're testing endpoints with different parameters, you can use one of the many GUI REST clients available.
+When you're testing endpoints with different parameters, you can use one of the many GUI REST clients available to make the requests.
+You can also use [cURL](docapis_install_curl.html) (which we'll cover soon), but GUI clients tend to simplify testing with REST APIs.

+* TOC
+{:toc}

+## Why use a GUI client

 With a GUI REST client, you can:

 *  Save your requests (and numerous variations) in a way that's easy to run again
 *  More easily enter information in the right format